olivertzeng/homework/cat/speech/habits.md

 Lastly, the task-switcher, who loses focus over one task quickly.
 They are out of focus too easliy to begin any main task before they switch them, thus the procrastination.

-These are some ways we can classify different kinds of procrastinators from their own habis.
+These are some ways we can classify different kinds of procrastinators from their own habits.